top of page

 Site-specific, sites of mourning, sacred sites, non-sites, colonial, contested, original, communal, private, interior, condemned, celebrated, and off-limits.
 Audio here explores physical space as well as mental, historical, and speculative sites.
 A theme spanning an impressive array of topics and ideas: aboriginal land and water rights, museum artifact repatriation, the quest for sourcing silence, sovereign art practices, speculative futures, drum voices, migrating eels and, site-specific environmental listening nodes.
 Origins/site can be heard on currents and waves on Tuesdays.

-download the Tuesday - origins/site schedule
+download the Monday - origins/site schedule

 Selected currents and waves audio falling into the theme of origins: